 “I think there was maybe a little something missing there for me,” he said according to Marc Topkin of tampabay.com.
 “Whether it was flexibility wise or just maybe the little added whip or core strength or whatever it was that yoga (provided).”

-In an report from 2012 written by stack.com, Longoria became an active yogi because he said that the practice helped both stabilize his core strength and provide peace of mind.
+In a report from 2012 written by stack.com, Longoria became an active yogi because he said that the practice helped both stabilize his core strength and provide peace of mind.

-Longoria is now in career year No. 14 and his fourth season as a Giant after spending 10 years with the Tampa Bay Rays.
+Longoria is now in career year No. 16 following five years with the San Francisco Giants and 10 seasons with the Tampa Bay Rays.

 Torrey Smith, Former NFL WR